Chillaso/chillaso.github.io/_posts/2020-04-01-sls-telegram-bot.md

 * Conclusions and resources

 ### Environment installation
 Serverless philosophy let us be agnostic of cloud and language, this is a big potential because we can decide what language is better for what solution.
 I've decided to use Node.js because two reason.
 First one is because I want to learn more of javascript and was so bored of web javascript, I need in my life backend javascript, thanks god for Node.js.
-The second one is because I wanted some fast to develop, and my Golang skills are so basic right now, so the time-to-market was so weigth.
+The second one is because I wanted some fast to develop, and my Golang skills are too basic right now, so the time to develop would be so long.

 Well, let start from a very basic installation.
 First at all, we're going to install [NVM](https://github.com/nvm-sh/nvm), a version manager for Node, I like it because it's very easy to install and let us change node versions very easily.